martyboggs/threejs-world/_posts/2017-01-28-character-rigging-exporting-model-blender-three-js.md

 example: ex4
 author: Marty Boggs
 category: Tutorials
+redirect_from:
+ - tutorials/character-rigging-in-three-js
+ - tutorials/exporting-a-rigged-monster-robot
 tags:
  - advanced
  - rigging
  - featured
 ---
 Meet Hugbot.
 A robot designed for expressing affection.
 It can be yours for 9000 dollars US or by
 <!--more-->